itk-dev/os2iot_alert_manager/README.md

 ### Gateway alert configuration

 The contact phone and email are not required information on gateways.
-If these values are not set, variables will be used as a fallback.
+If these values are not set, the following variables will be used as a fallbacks.

 * **ALERT_GATEWAY_FALLBACK_MAIL**
 * **ALERT_GATEWAY_FALLBACK_PHONE**

 ### Device alert configuration

-This application utilizes metadata on the device to add contact information.
+This application utilizes metadata on the device to get contact information.
 Since metadata consists of free-text key/value pairs, you can use the configuration below to specify which keys should correspond to different contact data.